 A stent is a small mesh tube that's used to treat narrow or weak arteries.
 Arteries are blood vessels that carry blood away from your heart to other parts of your body.

-A stent is placed in an artery as part of a procedure called angioplasty (AN-jee-oh-plas-tee).
-Angioplasty restores blood flow through narrow or blocked arteries.
-A stent helps support the inner wall of the artery in the months or years after angioplasty.
+A stent is placed in an artery as part of a procedure called percutaneous (per-ku-TA-ne-us) coronary intervention (PCI), sometimes referred to as coronary angioplasty (AN-jee-oh-plas-tee).
+PCI restores blood flow through narrow or blocked arteries.
+A stent helps support the inner wall of the artery in the months or years after PCI.

 Doctors also may place stents in weak arteries to improve blood flow and help prevent the arteries from bursting.